HelTecAutomation/HeltecDocs/doc/ready_to_use/hri-3632/source/quick_start.md

   - `Time BEFORE READ` How much time to power the terminal before it starts reading.
   - `ON/OFF` Turn on/off an RS-485 instruction.
 #### I/O Setting

-`Repeat`The R option sets the time (weeks) the GPIO command executes.
+The `Repeat` option sets the time (weeks) the GPIO command executes.

 ![](img/quick_start/10.png)